aj3705/AzureDevOps/restapis/ado-authentication.md

 ## <a name="u1"> Create and register Azure App Service Web App

-<span style="color:red">Create an Azure App Service Web App by following the steps below:</span>
+#### Create an Azure App Service Web App by following the steps below:

    1. Login to Azure portal > Click on Create a resource